alliecatowo/-Aurelia/README.md

 Think of Claudia as your command center for Claude Code - bridging the gap between the command-line tool and a visual experience that makes AI-assisted development more intuitive and productive.

+**Aurelia** extends this foundation with a provider system for multiple official CLIs.
+It can detect and launch Claude, OpenAI Codex, and Google Gemini through their account-based sign-in flows and bridge them via MCP.
+See [docs/PROVIDERS.md](docs/PROVIDERS.md) for details.

 ## 📋 Table of Contents

 - [🌟 Overview](#-overview)